Keith Jackson (media executive): National Broadcasting Commission (NBC)

 Jackson declined an offer to remain with UNESCO and returned to Papua New Guinea in November 1973 on the eve of the creation of the National Broadcasting Commission, which amalgamated ABC and government services under the chairmanship of Sam Piniau.
 Jackson was appointed to the stop-gap role of Head of Research.
 Of this period, Ian Mackay wrote, “….as a result of their work the NBC will be better informed on what is required of broadcasting in a multilingual developing country.”

-As 1974 unfolded, Piniau struggled to better align the NBC to meet the serious operational challenges it faced as Papua New Guinea independence loomed.
+As 1974 unfolded, Piniau struggled to better align the NBC to meet the serious operational and financial challenges it faced as Papua New Guinea independence loomed.
 He assigned Jackson to direct a new policy and planning group, the Secretariat.
 Over the next two years, the unit completed the NBC’s first Five Year Plan, introduced radio advertising, secured aid from international organisations, established links with overseas broadcasting bodies, developed a strong audience research component and launched the magazine, Transmitter.
 The Secretariat also published papers covering issues such as broadcasting autonomy, an operating structure for broadcasting in Papua New Guinea, the relationship between the political system and broadcasting, commercial broadcasting and listener access to the airwaves.

-Although under its legislation the National Broadcasting Commission was allowed to introduce advertising, planning for the commercialisation of one of the three radio networks led to a major political dispute.
+Under its legislation, the National Broadcasting Commission was allowed to introduce advertising but planning for the commercialisation of one of the three radio networks led to a major political dispute.
 Initially Chief Minister Michael Somare approved the initiative but in April 1976, by now Prime Minister of an independent state, he wrote to Piniau warning the NBC to step back from advertising.
 “My prime concern centres on the possible deleterious effects which commercial broadcasting may have on the social and economic environment of our country”.
 Referring to Jackson and P.N.
-(Phil) Charley (1925-2014), who reported to Jackson on commercial broadcasting matters, Somare added, “I strongly suspect that the over-zealousness, arrogance and disregard of authority of the officers concerned had le [sic] us into the present difficulties.”
-A dismayed Jackson resigned from the NBC in July 1976 but within months, after the government moved to prohibit advertising on the NBC, it was defeated in parliament and the NBC commercialised its English-speaking network.
+(Phil) Charley (1925–2014), who reported to Jackson on commercial broadcasting matters, Somare added, “I strongly suspect that the over-zealousness, arrogance and disregard of authority of the officers concerned had le [sic] us into the present difficulties.”
+A dismayed Jackson resigned from the NBC in July 1976 and the government moved to prohibit advertising.
+But it was defeated in parliament and the NBC commercialised its English-speaking network.

 2ARM-FM

-Meanwhile Jackson had secured a job as inaugural manager of 2ARM-FM, in Armidale, New South Wales, the first community-based radio station in regional Australia.
+Meanwhile Jackson secured a job as inaugural manager of 2ARM-FM, in Armidale, New South Wales, the first community-based radio station in regional Australia.
 Jackson, the station’s only full-time employee, with assistance from an energetic community, met a deadline to get it on air by October 1976.

 2ARM-FM’s need for funds led Jackson to observe that the Wireless Telegraphy Act, under which the station was licensed, prohibited advertising but was silent on sponsorship.
 He subsequently devised a ‘corporate support plan’, first frowned upon by regulatory authorities but later recognised as an expedient means of facilitating the expansion of small, cash poor community stations across Australia by enabling them to broadcast sponsorship announcements with a limit of seven minutes an hour.